 About SB10’s Cash-Free Bail System

 Those charged with felonies or misdemeanor domestic violence, DUIs with particularly high BACs, third and subsequent DUIs or DUIs that result in injury would need to undergo a risk assessment by Pretrial Services within 48 hours of their arrest, designed to evaluate how likely the suspect would be to appear in court and how dangerous they are to the public.
 Low risk suspects would be released, medium risk suspects would be released with some restrictions and high risk suspects would be held until their arraignment and may continue to be held until their case has come to a complete close.
-A Vista criminal attorney would be critical in helping to ensure defendants determined to be high risk would not stay in jail indefinitely.
+An attorney would be critical in helping to ensure defendants determined to be high risk would not stay in jail indefinitely.

-The Pros and Cons of SB10
+The Pros and Cons of Changing California’s Bail Structure

 - put everyone on equal footing despite their income